RustForWeb/radix/book/src/themes/components/text-field.md

 ### Root

 Groups Slot and Input parts.
-This component is based on the `div` element and supports [common margin props](../overview/layout.md#margin-props).
+This component is based on the `input` element and supports [common margin props](../overview/layout.md#margin-props).

 {{#tabs global="framework" }}
 {{#tab name="Yew" }}